Skip to main content

 Matt Christiansen

-With more than a decade of expertise in digital and product marketing, Matt serves as the Product Marketing Manager for Forms for Confluence at Kolekti.
-His passion lies in helping teams to effortlessly collect and comprehend user feedback within the Confluence platform.
+With more than a decade of expertise in digital and product marketing, Matt serves as a Senior Product Marketing Manager at Kolekti.
+His passion lies in helping teams effortlessly collect and comprehend user feedback within the Confluence platform.